-In 2011 over \$396,000 was distributed in 31 different grants.
+In 2013, over \$596,500 was distributed in 45 different grants.
 These grants were all to charitable organizations qualifying under the Section 509 of the Internal Revenue Service Code 501(c)(3), including but not limited to, health, civic, historic preservation, community renewal as well as Protestant Trinitarian/Evangelical religious groups.

-Highlighting of grantmaking for Savannah groups including of the Montgomery Presbyterian Church for support of the Victor B. Jenkins Boys Club and the Calvary Day School.
-Projects, such as the Episcopal Academy for the Lower School Chapel; as well as the continued support for the Lukens National Historic District in Coatesville, Pennsylvania, highlight investments in strong organizations.
+Highlights of grantmaking for Savannah groups include the Montgomery Presbyterian Church for support of the Victor B. Jenkins Boys Club and Christ Church Episcopal's work with youth and children's ministries.
+Projects such as the Episcopal Academy's Lower School Chapel Program and Life Transforming Ministries hosting of Harcum College - as well as the continued support for the National Iron & Steel Heritage Museum in the Lukens National Historic District - highlight investments in strong organizations in the Coatesville region.